Copyright © 2013, 2019 by Goldcoast Ballroom, Inc.

 The American Style Rhythm dances include Cha-cha-cha, Rumba, East Coast Swing, Bolero, Mambo, and sometimes may also include Samba and West Coast Swing.
 The music sounds the same as or similar to that for the corresponding International Style Latin dances, except that the International dances in general are slightly faster.

 Following are the five American Style Rhythm dances included in American Style ballroom competitions, along with samples of music for each and links to videos illustrating each dance.
-The regulation timing, as recognized by the National Dance Council of America (NDCA), is indicated for each dance:
+The regulation timing, as recognized by USA Dance, Inc. and by the National Dance Council of America (NDCA), is indicated for each dance:

 Other Social Dances: